FlakM/blog/blog-static/content/posts/sqlx_migration_wrapper_til.md

 args starts at byte 32
 ```

-The program is not reading a live PostgreSQL process.
-It is letting the C compiler lay out the structure exactly as PostgreSQL's headers describe it.
-The output means that, given a pointer to the start of `fcinfo`, its `args` array begins 32 bytes later.
+The program reads the exact same structure the binary is using and tells us that if we are given a pointer to the start of `fcinfo`, its `args` array begins 32 bytes later.
+This is the offset we were looking for.

 The `args` field is an array with one `NullableDatum` for every SQL argument.
-PostgreSQL defines each element like this:
+They are defined as follows:

 ```c
 typedef struct NullableDatum